 A valid Will is the most effective way of ensuring your wishes are carried out after your death.
 Wills in Dubai are made more complex by the array of options available to expats.
-Whilst there is no fixed format in which a Will must be written, there are legal processes which must be complied with in order for it to be valid.
+Whilst there is no fixed format in which a Will must be written, there are legal processes that must be complied with in order for it to be valid.

 When approaching an unfamiliar task, such as writing a Will, it takes time to familiarise yourself with what needs to be done and to understand the legal jargon.
 Even if you wrote a Will several years ago, there will have been changes in legislation and taxation.
-These changes will need to be researched and consider when writing your Will.
+These changes will need to be researched and considered when writing your Will.

-The combination of unfamiliarity, jargon and fine detail add to the risk of potentially getting something wrong and your Will being challenged in court.
+The combination of unfamiliarity, jargon and fine detail adds to the risk of potentially getting something wrong and your Will being challenged in court.
 Consequently, whilst there is a cost in appointing a Will writer, this is a relatively small amount compared to the amount of your time and effort expended; the risk of missing important Estate Planning opportunities and a potential legal challenge to your wishes.

 Contact us for more information.